jeremiedubuis/Nuff.js/Readme.md

 ### **Distinctive patterns** ###

 Nuff tries to provide flexibility however it's intended pattern is a loose interpretation of the Model View Presenter pattern.
 Views declare an array of presenterMethods they depend on.
 They then instantiate a presenter with the view as argument.
-This allows the Nuff presenter to bind the targeter Presenter methods to the view.
-Here is an exemple of a React view's *getInitialState* instantiating a presenter and bind methods.
+This allows the Nuff presenter to bind the target Presenter methods to the view.
+Here is an exemple of a React view's *getInitialState* instantiating a presenter and binding methods.
 ```javascript
 getInitialState: function() {